 Just a fair warning – EVERYTHING’s dead nice, just not the salty lemonade.
 Salty lemonade is the spawn of Satan and literally put my tum on fire.
 Do NOT drink salty lemonade in any cafe ever.
 Or just ever.
 Just don’t.

 Czechs are known for their love for Scouts and Pioneers.
-It’s something that’s embedded in the country’s history and there’s still a fair amount of people who take part in it.
+It’s something that’s embedded in the country’s history.
+There’s still a fair amount of people who take part in it.
 That’s why there’s the Scout Institute, which you can find in the Old Town Square.
-The Institute runs a series of talks, seminars, exhibitions on all sorts of topics (usually focussing on community, society and its challenges and opportunities) but you will also discover that on the top floor there is a tiny cafe.
-It’s ever so cosy with beautiful views of the busy streets below and you can try some proper traditional Czech cakes too!
+The Institute runs a series of talks, seminars, exhibitions on all sorts of topics (usually focussing on community, society and its challenges and opportunities).
+But you will also discover that on the top floor there is a tiny cafe.
+It’s ever so cosy with beautiful views of the busy streets below.
+And ou can try some proper traditional Czech cakes too!
 And the prices are proper scout friendly too – pretty much everything is a quid or two.

 If you find yourself in Letna (a part of Prague with stunning views of the city), you definitely need to stop at Cafe Letka.
 Much Instagram.
 But also much beautiful breakfast.
 Their breakfasts are proper Czech – hard boiled eggs with slices of salami and cheese and a cup of hot cocoa.
 Perfection.